Monsieur Verdoux: Reception

 The film was popular in France, where it had admissions of 2,605,679.
+In 1948, a Parisian named Verdoux and employed in a bank brought an unsuccessful suit against Chaplin, alleging that his coworkers had mocked him for his name during the period of the film's advertisement.

 Despite its poor commercial performance, the film was nominated for the 1947 Academy Award for Best Original Screenplay.
 It also won the National Board of Review award for Best Film and the Bodil Award for Best American Film.
 In the decades since its release, Monsieur Verdoux has become more highly regarded.
 The Village Voice ranked Monsieur Verdoux at No. 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.
 The film was voted at No. 63 on the list of "100 Greatest Films" by the French magazine Cahiers du cinéma in 2008.

+On review aggregator Rotten Tomatoes, the film holds a 97% approval rating based on 37 critic reviews.
+The website's critics consensus reads, "Charles Chaplin adds an undercurrent of malice to his comedic persona in Monsieur Verdoux, an unsettling satire that subverts the tramp's image to perversely amusing effect."